CFS - 2017 Client Satisfaction Survey

 - Overall experience with laboratory reports

-- Quality of training provided by the CFS.
+- Quality of training provided by CFS staff

-- Report turnaround time (TAT) continues to be of high importance to clients.
-The average TAT for 2016 was 37 days and 80% of survey respondents agreed that the TAT met their needs, a decrease of 5% from 2015.
+- The turnaround time (TAT) from when evidence is submitted, to a report being issued, continues to be of high importance to clients.
+80% of survey respondents agreed that the TAT met their needs; no change from 2016.

-- Clients continue to show satisfaction with the thoroughness of lab reports but also indicated there is room for improvement on the wording/language used.
+- Clients continue to be satisfied with the thoroughness of lab reports and also made suggestions on how reports can be improved.

-- Some clients indicated that the CFS training meets their needs.
-Others highlighted lack of awareness of training provided by the CFS and requested better communication on training opportunities.
+- More clients have indicated that CFS training meets their needs.
+An increase from the 2016 survey results may indicate that more clients are becoming aware of training offered by the CFS.
+Other respondents highlighted the lack of awareness of training provided by the CFS and requested better communication on training opportunities.

 - Clients continue to express a high level of satisfaction with the information, assistance and technical support provided by CFS staff and the time taken to respond to enquiries.

-- 40% identified areas where there may be room for improvement and
+- 44% identified areas where there may be room for improvement

 Looking Ahead – CFS Actions and Responses

-- Coroner’s cases that require non-complex Toxicology and Biology analysis.
+- Coroner’s cases requiring non-complex Toxicology and Biology analysis

-- Letters of opinion (LOP) requested in response to litigation priorities (e.g. Toxicology LOP on impaired driving cases).
+- Letters of Opinion requested in response to litigation priorities